chevtong/php-order-form/readme.md

 # Order Form

-Create an online order form for the bakery - Crab &#174;
+Create an online order form for my bakery - Crab &#174;
 <br><br>
 ### Preparation
  - An index file and another file containing a form are provided.